 An example of the importance of tolling agreements is provided by the case of Milton Company v.
 Council of Unit Owners of Bentley Place Condominium.
 In that case, a condominium association entered into a tolling agreement with the condominium developer while negotiating the repair of construction defects identified in an engineering report.
 Ultimately, negotiations failed and suit was filed before the tolling agreement expired.
 The Developer’s lawyer argued that the tolling agreement did not apply and that the claims brought by the association were barred by statute of limitations.
 The Court rejected the developer’s argument and upheld the tolling agreement.
 Subsequently, following a four week trial the jury awarded the condominium association a judgment against the Developer for approximately 6.6 million dollars for construction defect damage repairs and the Court awarded the association $500,000 in attorney fees under the Maryland Consumer Protection Act.
 Without the tolling agreement the association’s case might have been dismissed on grounds of statute of limitations before ever going to trial.
 Thus, the importance of tolling agreements is apparent. .

 In sum, a condominium association or HOA faced with significant construction deficiencies should seek legal advise at the early stages regarding the negotiation of construction deficiencies.
-The construction defect attorneys at Cowie Law Group (formerly Cowie & Mott) are well versed in condominium and HOA construction law we routinely review association documents for transitioning associations and meet with the board of directors free of charge to advise the association of its rights and the applicability of the statute of limitations as well as provide our recommendations for identifying, preserving and successfully negotiation a revolution for construction defect warranty claims.
+The construction defect attorneys at Cowie Law Group are well versed in condominium and HOA construction law we routinely review association documents for transitioning associations and meet with the board of directors free of charge to advise the association of its rights and the applicability of the statute of limitations as well as provide our recommendations for identifying, preserving and successfully negotiation a revolution for construction defect warranty claims.

-Nicholas D. Cowie is an attorney in the construction defect law firm of Cowie Law Group, P.C. (formerly Cowie & Mott, P.A.) and also served as an adjunct Professor of Construction Law at the University of Baltimore School of Law.
+Nicholas D. Cowie is an attorney in the construction defect law firm of Cowie Law Group, P.C. and also served as an adjunct Professor of Construction Law at the University of Baltimore School of Law.
 Mr. Cowie is one of the Attorneys that represented the Condominium Association in the Bently Place Condominium case referred to in this article in which a Maryland condo association was awarded $6.6 million damages for cost of repairing construction defects, plus $500,000.00 for attorney fees.
 Contact Mr Cowie to discuss how Tolling Agreements can prevent construction defect warranty claims from expiring under the statute of limitations.

 Condominium Construction Defect Attorneys